 - Increased stress because of having to complete tasks on your own or dealing with your spouse’s medical or emotional needs caused by the accident

 If your relationship is in any way affected after an accident, it should be included in a loss of consortium claim.
+This type of non-economic damage should get compensated to its fullest extent.

 How Do I Talk to a Jury About Losing Part of My Relationship with a Spouse?